BioSchemas/bioschemas.github.io/tutorials/howto/howto_right_profile.md

 ## Your first encounter with Bioschemas profiles

-You can find the availabe Bioschemas profiles at http://bioschemas.org/specifications.
-There, you will be presented with a list of all the current and stable profiles.
+You can find the availabe Bioschemas profiles at [http://bioschemas.org/specifications](http://bioschemas.org/specifications).
+There, you will be presented with a list of all the current and stable profiles, as illustrated on Figure 1.
 You can hover on the profile name to see a quick description.
 Should you need a more detailed information, just click on the profile name.

-As seen on Figure 1,  each profile will show you details such as current version, release date, use cases, crosswalk, tasks and issues, usage examples and live deploys.
+As seen on Figure 1,  each profile will show you details such as current version, release date, use cases, crosswalk, tasks and issues, usage examples and current live deploys.

 | ![Figure 1.
 List of some Bioschemas profiles](/tutorials/images/specifications.png) |
 | __Figure 1.
 List of some Bioschemas profiles__ |